hildebreezy/hildebreezy.github.io/privacy/_posts/2024-08-10-security-quick-start.md

 ## Step Two - Understand and use Multi-factor authentication
 {: #step-two }

 Passwords are notoriously weak protection for your accounts for a variety of reasons.
 For one, using the same password for multiple accounts means that if one service improperly protects your password, all of your other accounts are vulnerable.
-For another, make a good, strong password can make the password difficult to remember.
+For another, a good, strong password can make the password difficult to remember.

 [See some ideas for tools to get your started.](#tools-two)

-I'll address passwords in the next section, but there is a more important step you can take to reduce the short comings of passwords by enabling multifactor authentication (MFA).
+I'll address passwords more in the next section, but there is a more important step you can take to reduce the short comings of passwords: enabling multifactor authentication (MFA).

 For our purposes, this means adding an additional verification step to account access that doesn't rely on a remembered password, but is instead dependant on a physical object that you control.
 This can come in a lot of forms: email address, phone number (via text message, e.g.), an app installed on your phone, or a physical security token.

 Not all of these options offer the same level of protection, but no matter what multi-factor authentication should be enabled on all services that support it.

-Enabling multi-factor authentication means that your accounts cannot be compromised by passive exploitation - that is, if your password is stolen or if an attacker is just trying to brute force passwords on known account IDs, they won't be able to get in without your participation, which for many cases will be too much of an effort for most attackers.
+Enabling multi-factor authentication means that your accounts cannot be compromised by passive exploitation - that is, if your password is stolen or if an attacker is just trying to brute force passwords on known account IDs, they won't be able to get in without your participation.
+For many cases will make exploiting your account too much of an effort for attackers.

 ### Basic protection